yanden-tech/transparency-truth-ecommerce-/README.md

 - Examine ethical challenges in digital advertising.
 - Analyze the impact of misleading marketing on consumers and businesses.
 - Evaluate existing transparency policies.
-- Propose new policy solutions to improve accountability in online marketplaces.
+- Propose policy solutions to improve accountability in online marketplaces.

 ## Topics Covered